kraiz/django-crontab/README.rst

 CRONJOBS
   - list of jobs, each defined as tuple:

+    - format 1:

+      1. required: cron timing (in usual format: http://en.wikipedia.org/wiki/Cron#Format)
+      2. required: the python module path to the method
+      3. optional: a job specific suffix (f.e. to redirect out/err to a file, default: '')

+    - format 2:

       1. required: cron timing (in usual format: http://en.wikipedia.org/wiki/Cron#Format)
       2. required: the python module path to the method
       3. optional: list of positional arguments for the method (default: [])
       4. optional: dict of keyword arguments for the method (default: {})
       5. optional: a job specific suffix (f.e. to redirect out/err to a file, default: '')

   - NOTE: Run "python manage.py crontab add" each time you change CRONJOBS in any way!
   - default: []